Asian stocks gain after Trump criticizes economic aid bill

 The Dow Jones Industrial Average slid 0.7% to 30,015.51.
 The Nasdaq composite rose 0.5% to a record 12,807.92.

-Even without the new coronavirus strain, the resurgent pandemic has already been dragging on the U.S. economy.
+Even without the new coronavirus variant, the resurgent pandemic has already been dragging on the U.S. economy.

 Two reports Tuesday added to discouraging economic data.